wiiplaywii/wiiu-hbguide/docs/NUSspli.md

 7. Once in the homebrew launcher, navigate to the NUSspli app.
 8. Congrats!
 You have installed NUSspli!

+## Usage

+NUSspli is very easy to use.
+This is a short guide i have made on how to use it.

+1. Boot up the app.
+2. Go to the search icon and search any game you wish to install.
+3. Once located, press A on the gamepad on that game.
+4. You will see some settings, It should ask if you want to install it to your NAND or USB.
+Install it to which one you please.
+5. Your game should now start downloading, NUSspli is not that fast so be patient.

+And thats all you have to do!
+Enjoy!

+!> Only install games you own.
+It is the law.

 ?> You can now install any game you want!
 If you have any errors, continue to this [page.](https://wiiu.skyybrew.xyz/#/NUSspliTroubleshooting)